Books

 2008

-Time Flies, B. Cosby, 1
+Time Flies, B. Cosby, 1.
+Dry.

-The World Without Us, A. Weisman, 3
+The World Without Us, A. Weisman, 3.
+Educational, but a bit unfocused.

 Surviving Information Overload, O. Pollar, 2